-You should carefully consider the risks and uncertainties we describe in our Annual Report on Form 10-K for the year ended December 31, 2021, and in other reports filed thereafter with the SEC, before deciding to invest in or retain shares of our common stock.
-There have been no material changes to the Risk Factors previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021.
+You should carefully consider the risks and uncertainties we describe in our Annual Report on Form 10-K for the year ended December 31, 2021, in our Quarterly Report on Form 10-Q filed for the quarter ended June 30, 2022, and in other reports filed thereafter with the SEC, before deciding to invest in or retain shares of our common stock.
+There have been no material changes to the Risk Factors previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021, except as set forth below.